 Since the investigations began, Naval Criminal Investigative Service (NCIS) has identified 65 suspects, of which 59 were referred back to their specific commands to face disciplinary or administrative action, Neller said during the Senate Armed Services Committee hearing.

-The service member facing court martial must attend a mandatory Article 32 hearing to determine whether or not there is enough evidence to warrant a court-martial – which is a judicial court where members of the armed services are tried after being accused of offenses against military law.
+The service member facing court-martial must attend a mandatory Article 32 hearing to determine whether or not there is enough evidence to warrant a court-martial – a judicial court where members of the armed services are tried after being accused of offenses against military law.

-Gen. Neller stressed to the committee that he understood the tight situation he was in, and reiterated the Corps’ commitment to cracking down on online, predatorial behavior.
+Neller stressed to the committee that he understood the tight situation he was in, and reiterated the Corps’ commitment to cracking down on online predatorial behavior.